Strep Throat Fact Sheet

 - Tender and swollen neck glands

-People can also harbor the strep bacterium in their throats but never feel sick at all (they are called “carriers”).
+People can also harbor Strep bacteria in their throats but not feel sick at all (they are called “carriers").

-The strep bacterium is spread through direct contact with mucus from the nose or throat of infected persons or through the air by sneezing or coughing.
+Strep bacteria are spread through direct contact with mucus from the nose or throat of infected persons or through the air by sneezing or coughing.
 Rarely, people catch strep throat eating contaminated food or milk.
-People with strep throat can spread the strep bacterium to others until 24 hours after antibiotic treatment or for 10 to 21 days if untreated.
+People with strep throat can spread strep bacteria to others until 24 hours after antibiotic treatment or for 10 to 21 days if untreated.

 Throat cultures usually take 24 to 48 hours.
 There are also rapid tests, which can be used to diagnose strep throat more quickly.